jenkinsci/jenkinsfile-runner-test-framework/README.md

 # Jenkinsfile Runner Test Framework
 This repository provides a test harness for verifying Jenkinsfile Runner Docker images.
-That image can be already built or it can be built using Custom War Packager and the set of functions provided by the framework.
+That image can be already built or it can be built using Custom War Packager and the set of utility functions provided by the framework.

 The framework takes a Jenkinsfile from a directory and runs against the image, waiting for its completion, and then verifies log outputs and results.